wintermi/csharp-tmbundle/Readme.md

 The symbol list will show up to several layers deep.

 Regions are marked in the symbol list as well at an appropriate depth.

-# Todo #

-* Symbol List: Operators
-* Properties: Not accurately marked when { is on newline